-Terra uses a standard Jupyter Notebooks server implementation, so the interface and core capabilities are more or less what you would see in any other setting.
-As a result, you can take advantage of the wealth of documentation and tutorials available on the Internet for learning how to use the various menu options, widgets and so on that we're not going to cover in detail here.
+Since Terra uses a standard Jupyter Notebooks server implementation, the interface and core capabilities are more or less what you would see in any other setting.
+You can take advantage of the wealth of documentation and tutorials available on the Internet.

 For more details about key components of a Jupyter notebook, see Part I here.

 |Content for this article was contributed by Matt Bookman from Verily Life Sciences based on work done in Terra for AMP PD, a public/private partnership collaborating toward biomarker discovery to advance the development of Parkinson’s Disease therapies.|